PropelAuth/terraform-provider-propelauth/docs/resources/custom_domain.md

 ### Optional

 - `subdomain` (String) The subdomain for the custom domain.
 This is optional, but recommended, as it will allow PropelAuth to automatically redirect users to your application after they login.
+Your resulting auth domain will be `auth.<subdomain>.<domain>`.
+The value must not begin or end with a period.

 ### Read-Only